 A “stable” favorite among casual card games for me, Unstable Unicorns knows what it’s doing and does it well.

-Funded by a hugely successful Kickstarter campaign and now available via its website, Unstable Unicorns is a card game where your aim is to gather a full stable of six to seven unicorns–depending on the number of players–and optionally also ruin the game in imaginative ways for others trying to do the same.
+Funded by a hugely successful Kickstarter campaign and now available via its website, Unstable Unicorns is a card game where your aim is to gather a full stable of six to seven unicorns – depending on the number of players.
+You can also go try to ruin the game in imaginative ways for others trying to do the same.
 Players take turns, during which they first draw a card, then play a card or draw an additional one, and finally discard down to seven cards if they have more than that in their hand.

 There are many different card types: various types of unicorn cards, some having abilities when played and others only used to fill one’s stable; “upgrades” and “downgrades” with passive effects; and “magic” cards, causing immediate effects of different sorts.
-There are also the situational “instant” cards, divided into “Neigh” cards allowing the player to deny other players’ actions and the “Super Neighs”, allowing players to deny neigh cards.
+There are also the situational “instant” cards, which include “Neigh” cards that allow the player to deny other players’ actions and “Super Neighs” that allow players to deny neigh cards.
 Such mechanics allow for complex strategies but don’t compromise the game’s accessible and casual nature, keeping gameplay interesting for many sessions to come.

 The “cheat sheet”.